passioneight/php-utilities/documentation/20_usage.md

 }
 ```

-Now you can call `TenantType::getAll()` to get all available constants, e.g. to check if the current tenant has any of
+Now you can call `TenantType::getAll()` to get all available constants, e.g., to check if the current tenant has any of
-the specified types, like so:
+the specified types:

 ```php
 if(!in_array($tenant->getType(), TenantType::getAll())) {